-Angelika Rainer utilizes a high-closed-figure-4 position while pushing on the trailing foot to reach through the crux on a D-14+ in Italy.
+Angelika Rainer utilizes a high-closed Figure 4 position while pushing on the trailing foot to reach through the crux on a D-14+ in Italy.
 Photo by Tom Ballard

-By Steve House and Andres Marin.
+by Steve House and Andres Marin

-You will need a place to hang from two tools; ideally your arms are fully extended with your toes not touching the ground.
+Our goal is to teach you how to do a Figure 4, and hopefully add a fun new twist to your ice climbing training.
+You will need a place to hang from two tools, ideally where you can fully extend your arms without your toes touching the ground.
 Place a bouldering pad or other padding under the area in case you fall.

-The Core-Figure-4 Exercise
+The Core Figure 4 Exercise

-3x to the middle-figure-4 (Pause with your leg tightly gripping forearm)
+- 3x to the middle Figure 4 (pause with your leg tightly gripping forearm)

 Rest 2–3 minutes.

-Repeat to the left side.
+Repeat for the left side.

 You can make these more difficult by:

-And for the more advanced climbers who may be applying this movement on a route:
+For the more advanced climbers who may be applying this movement on a route:

-10x per side.
-2–3 minutes rest in between.
+10x per side, 2–3 minutes rest in between.